Welcome to the KYC Learn to Sail (LTS) programme.

 Please contact Jess Harrison if you have any questions.
 LTS@kyc.org.nz or 021 646 401.

-- Upwind, downwind and reaching sailing,
+upwind, downwind and reaching sailing, launching and retrieving.

-Programme Overview:
+Programme Overview

-The term 4 summer program is scheduled for 8-9 learning days held on Sundays from October onwards.
-Due to variable nature of weather conditions there maybe minor changes to the program with a make up day or on Saturday.
+Due to the variable nature of weather conditions there may be minor changes to the program with a make up day on a Saturday.
 Days which are too windy and rough are rescheduled as inside classroom days with maybe a fun trip out on the RHIB coaching boats.
 The sailors are allocated a boat which is kept at KYC

 for the duration of the course and they are expected to take care of it like it is their own.